issyugk3/issyugk3.github.io/content/authors/admin/_index.md

 <p class="custom-text-color">I'm an undergraduate student majoring in Software Engineering at Zhejiang University of Technology (ZJUT).
-My interests mainly revolve around Computer Vision, with a focus on medical image processing, Computaional Biology(just started), and Data Visualization.</p>
+My interests mainly revolve around Computational Biology(just started), Computer Vision, and Data Visualization.
+I will be joining in Nakato Lab at The University of Tokyo in October as a master's student under Professor Nakato's supervision!</p>